mikedavissoftware/mikedavissoftware/README.md

 ### Hi there! 👋

-My name is Mike Davis, and I am a Junior Full-Stack Web Developer, with ample experience in HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails.
-I recently graduated from Flatiron School's Software Engineering program, and I've been keeping myself occupied by acquiring freelance projects and exploring new technologies with each project!
-For a full list of my work, please visit <a href="https://mikedavissoftware.com/" target="_blank">my portfolio site</a>.
+My name is Mike Davis, and I am a Junior Full-Stack Web Developer, with ample experience in HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails!
+I recently graduated from Flatiron School's Software Engineering program, and I've been continuing to sharpen my skills through freelance work, exploring new technologies with each project.
+For a curated list of my work, please visit <a href="https://mikedavissoftware.com/" target="_blank">my portfolio website</a>.

 <!--